There’s nothing like accompanying your boyfriend to a work meeting expecting to sit idly by and instead being invited to forage the back yard.

 Wild Mojitos Made Wrong Are Marvelous Nonetheless

-Back in Fairplay, I sent Gregg to the liquor store for rum, club soda, limes and instructions on how to make mojitos.
+Back in Fairplay, I sent Gregg to the store for rum, club soda, limes and instructions on how to make mojitos.
 He came home with 7-Up telling me we didn’t need any limes.
 Later I mixed two tall glasses of crushed mint with ice, 7-Up, and rum.
-Though we later discovered this not to be the most gourmet way to make a mojito, I still melted into my chair upon tasting it.
+Although our ingredients produced a sub-par mojito, I still melted into my chair upon tasting it.
 I love wild mint and I love mojitos.
 My favorite part is chewing up the minty leaves after the drink is gone.

-Good as they were, however, I did end up digging into the fridge for a lime to squeeze into our drinks about halfway through.
+Good as they were, however, I did root through the fridge about halfway through and found a lime to squeeze into our drinks.
 “Oh!
 That’s good!”
-Gregg exclaimed before pulling up a WikiHow that said to use club soda, ½ lime, mint, 2 tsp of sugar, and rum to make the genuine Cuban mojito that Ernest Hemingway enjoyed.
-Lacking club soda, we stuck with the 7-Up later that evening when Gregg mixed himself a second wild mojito—a testament to their tastiness despite the lackluster preparation.
-“I’m gonna be a drunk bdman,” he garbled.
-Apparently!
+Gregg exclaimed before pulling up a recipe that called for club soda, ½ lime, mint, 2 tsp of sugar, and rum to make the genuine Cuban mojito that Ernest Hemingway enjoyed.

-Two mojitos later, I served up the next wild mint experiment—a minty, sweet and sour squawbush sauce served with batter-fried fish.
+Two quasi-mojitos later, I served up the next wild mint experiment—a minty, sweet and sour three-leaved sumac sauce served with batter-fried fish.
 “This is amazing,” Gregg opined emphatically, helping himself to more, though I’m not sure how much of that was the rum talking.

-I made the minty squawbush sauce by simmering a handful of berries in water to release their lemony flavor, then adding sugar and finely chopped mint and cooking down to a sauce-like consistency.
+I made the tart, minty sauce by simmering a handful of berries in water to release their lemony flavor, then adding sugar and finely chopped mint and letting it steep.
 Later, I read in Steve Brill’s book (1994 ) that hot water “destroys vitamin C and washes undesirable quantities of tannin into your drink,” so he recommends swishing the berries or berry clusters in cold water for a couple of minutes instead.

 Creamy Wild After-Dinner Mints

 Mint is good for digestion, hence the popularity of the after-dinner mint.
-And, while Gregg can attest to the fact that I am no confectioner (my horehound candies, for example, either failed to reach or overshot the hard crack stage and instead sat drying into “bark” on a cookie sheet for several months), I decided to attempt mint candy creams with the remainder of our foraged bounty.
+And, while Gregg can attest to the fact that I am no confectioner (my horehound candies either failed to reach or overshot the hard crack stage and instead sat drying into “bark” on a cookie sheet for several months), I decided to attempt mint candy creams with the remainder of our foraged bounty.

 Proportions be damned, I mixed up a few ounces of cream cheese, a tablespoon of butter, and several cups of confectioners’ sugar.
 Standard recipes call for peppermint extract, so after a failed attempt at creating an extract by simmering mint in a small amount of water (which ended up tasting nothing like mint), I surrendered to the strong aroma of fresh mint in the kitchen and stuffed a batch of the raw stuff into the food processor before adding it straight to the candy mixture.
 Then I rolled it into small balls with plenty of confectioners’ sugar to keep them from being too sticky to handle, pressed flat with a fork dipped in more sugar, and let them dry for a couple hours, storing them afterwards in the refrigerator because of the raw mint.